Mahin556/K8S-artifects/1-CKA-Certification-Course-2025/Day 22-Pod Termination, Restart Policy, Image Pull Policy, Lifecycle, Errors/README.md

 - **What it means:**
   The Pod's state cannot be determined, often because the node hosting the Pod is unreachable or down.
   - This phase is rare and typically indicates infrastructure issues.

+With RestartPolicy: Always, Kubernetes continuously restarts the container, so you'll typically see statuses like Running, Pending, or CrashLoopBackOff instead of Completed or Failed.
+While the pod may briefly show Failed or Completed, it will quickly transition as the kubelet restarts it.
+We'll observe this behavior in the demo.

 ---